JensBender/loan-default-prediction/README.md

 ```

 ### Model Pipeline
-For direct inference, download the serialized `joblib` pipeline using `huggingface_hub`.
+To use the pipeline directly for local inference, you can download the serialized `joblib` pipeline using the `huggingface_hub` library.
-**Note:** Unlike the API, the pipeline requires a `pandas DataFrame` input and returns probabilities.
-You must manually apply the optimized decision threshold of `0.29`.
+**Note:** Unlike the API, which handles data conversion and thresholding automatically, the pipeline requires a `pandas DataFrame` input and returns raw probabilities.
+You must manually apply the optimized decision threshold to obtain a prediction.

 ```python
 from huggingface_hub import hf_hub_download